Distributing advertising material

 Do you send advertising material or product samples with the address and/or name of the recipient?
 You have comply with the following:

-If you wish to distribute advertising materials (in Dutch) among shoppers or at an event or put leaflets under car windscreen wipers, you have to follow the Code for field marketing (RFM, in Dutch).
+Do you wish to distribute flyers, samples, saddle covers, discount coupons, or other advertising materials on the street?
+For example, among shoppers, behind car windscreen wipers, or at an event?
+You have to follow the Code for field marketing (SRC, in Dutch).
 You should also check the rules of the local municipality.
 This means:

-Are you not complying with the rules?
+Do you fail to comply with the rules?
 You may receive a warning or a fine from the municipality or the Advertising Code Comission (RCC).
 You will also have to adjust your advertising or distribution.